 Primary Residence - Single Family home up to 75% LTV

 primary residence - 2 - 4 unit up to 65%

-Reasons You May NOT get Approved for 1 year of Federal Returns
+Reasons You may not be approved for using one year of Federal Tax Returns

 Recent Foreclosure or Short sale